 - Dave Brandt Chapter – Trout Unlimited

-Volunteer recruitment will begin in April with volunteer training taking place in June.
-If you are interested in becoming a citizen monitor, please call Leslie Orzetti at 607-547-4488.
+Volunteer recruitment is always ongoing.
+If you are interested in becoming a citizen monitor, check out our volunteer sheet or call Leslie Orzetti at 607-547-4488.